Supermarket deals, including discounted gift cards, free choc, new online supermarket customer offers

 You can often save a little extra on your groceries using supermarket cashback apps (read my review).
 One – Shopmium – offers a freebie to get you started.
-It’s been a jar of Nutella for a while now, though it’s usually a bar of Lindt chocolate, though has at times been a box of cornettos.
+It’s been a snack jar of Nutella for a while now, though it’s usually a bar of Lindt chocolate, though has at times been a box of cornettos.
 It should say when you download the app.

 Use the code z8pe2 to activate the offer.

 Deals to save at M&S food

 I’ve written a separate article on all the ways you can cut the cost of food at Marks & Spencer.

 Cheap out of date / close to expiry bargains from Approved Food

 It’s worth checking out Approved Food’s website to see if there’s anything that takes your fancy.
 It sells safe to eat food that’s either just out of date or part of a warehouse clearance.
 When I tried it I managed to buy things that had years left before they expired.